awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/sagemaker.rst

 Running the above will take the dataset after GSProcessing from ``${DATASET_S3_PATH}`` as input and create a DistDGL graph with ``${NUM_PARTITIONS}`` under the output path, ``${OUTPUT_PATH}``.
-Currently we only support ``random`` as the partitioning algorithm.
+Currently we only support ``random`` as the partitioning algorithm for sagemaker.